aroberge/friendly-traceback-docs/docs/source/design.rst

-Some thoughts on the design of friendly-traceback
+Some thoughts on the design of Friendly-traceback
 =================================================

 .. todo::